Skip to Content

 • Hoisin sauce has a sweet and salty flavor with a hint of umami.
 It works well as a glaze for grilled meats, in stir-fries, and as a dipping sauce.

-• Combine hoisin sauce with a touch of chili flakes or sriracha to add some spiciness to your dish.
+• Combine hoisin sauce with a touch of chili flakes or Sriracha to add some spiciness to your dish.

 5. Thai Sweet Chili Paste

 • This paste has a smoky, sweet, and slightly spicy flavor.
-Use it sparingly as a marinade or a drizzle over grilled meats, vegetables, or noodle dishes.
+Use it sparingly as a marinade or drizzle over grilled meats, vegetables, or noodle dishes.

 • Thai sweet chili paste is thicker and less liquid than sweet chili sauce, so consider diluting it with a bit of water or vinegar to achieve the desired consistency.